syauqi-a/GetGrassMiner/README.md

 python UpdateProxiesFile.py
 ```

+# To Do

+- Added instructions for deployment to AWS EC2

 # Discussion Forum

 If you have any questions, don't hesitate to ask [me](https://t.me/cutebearrr) or discuss [here](https://github.com/syauqi-a/GetGrassMiner/discussions).

-# Support
+# Support Me Please

-If you like my project, you can buy me a coffee through the websites below:
+If you like my project, you can **buy me a coffee** through the websites below:

 - USDT (BNB Smart Chain (BEP20)) Address: `0x5389781e243db1c3bb5b3e734a17d8c5eb963106`
 - TON Address: `EQD5mxRgCuRNLxKxeOjG6r14iSroLF5FtomPnet-sgP5xNJb` (`136075219`)
 - SOLANA Address: `Hn4G1XZmKcdWRPWTS4UX59wRA2cuDZ3uQE28fCjQ6sRb`

+Prefer to **buy me cendol**?
+Try one of them:
+- GoPay, Dana, ShopeePay: `082240495501`
+- Trakteer.id: send me a [tip](https://trakteer.id/cutebearrr/tip).

 # Thank You
 Thank you for taking the time to check out my repository!
 This project is inspired by two amazing individuals, [@Solana0x](https://github.com/Solana0x) and [@akasakaid](https://github.com/akasakaid).
 You guys are awesome!